-At Lysergic we choose to only print onto organic and fairly traded textiles.
-Thanks for supporting this !
-Simply put, it’s because it is better for the planet and the people living on it!
+At Lysergic we choose to only print onto organic and fairly traded garments.
+Thanks for supporting this.
+It’s because it is better for the planet and the people living on it.
 There is a heap of information available out there as to why this is the case.
 Here we are happy to provide a small overview of what this all means and why it is our choice.

 WHAT IS ORGANIC?

 Organic refers to the way agricultural products—food and fiber—are grown and processed.
 Organic production is based on a system of farming that maintains and replenishes soil fertility without the use of toxic and persistent pesticides and fertilizers.

 “Certified Organic” means the item has been grown according to strict uniform standards that are verified by independent state or private organizations.
 Certification includes inspections of farm fields and processing facilities, detailed record keeping, and periodic testing of soil and water to ensure that growers and handlers are meeting the standards which have been set.

 Fair Trade standards stipulate that traders have to: